efrecon/machinery/docs/Reference.md

 ssh`.

-In practice, mounting of shares should be transparent to you, independantly to how you start the machine: using the `start` sub-command of `machinery`, starting manually using `docker-machine start`).
+In practice, mounting of shares should be transparent to you, independently to how you start the machine: using the `start` sub-command of `machinery`, starting manually using `docker-machine start`).